sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

         // Publish the changes using the EventPublisher. await context.EventPublisher.PublishChangesAsync(counter, actor);

-        // Return 200 OK if the command was successful. return Ok();
+        // Return 204 NO CONTENT (or 200 OK) if the command was successful. return CommandResult.Ok();

         // It's not necessary to explicitly catch any exceptions.
 They are automatically
         // converted to 500 INTERNAL SERVER ERROR by the CommandAPI library.
 If you want